Kay Ribbens’ designer hats are created in her tiny turret studio and exhibited in the house.

 Tracy is an experienced art teacher who has recently had the opportunity to develop her own work, which is based on her surroundings, the Galloway Forest.

 Leah Halliday designs handmade gifts and homewares that combines her life long love of craft and all things vintage from her studio in SW Scotland.
-She runs workshops in fashion & textiles from her studio “So Sew Pretty” in Dumfries.
-She is also founder & event organiser for Lady Magpie & Me that showcases a curated mix of craft, design alongside vintage & artisan foods from Scotland & beyond.
+She hosts fun & sociable sewing and crafty workshops from her studio “So Sew Pretty” in Dumfries.
+She is also event organiser for Lady Magpie & Me that showcases a curated mix of craft, design alongside vintage & artisan foods from Scotland & beyond.

 My studio is a treasure trove of assorted fabrics, lace and braiding, some of which are found or recycled.
 These I use to create wall hangings, cushions, patchwork quilts or bags.